 Verify your profile on Spotify.
 This means creating it, updating, work it.
 This allows you a way to communicate with fans directly and gives you the opportunity to receive the check of approval from Spotify.
 Profiles show off your music and allow you to post tour dates, biographies, photos, and merchandise.
-You can also view playlists on your user profile from your artist
+You can also view playlists on your user profile from your artist profile.

 To get a verified page, go to Spotify and complete the Spotify Verification Request Form.

 Think of Spotify as Your Promotional Outlet

 If you look at Spotify as a social networking site that allows you to make a little money from your own content using creative methods that promotes your work; then you have just optimised your use of the site.
 Spotify promotion can increase your followers, leading to it becoming a legitimate way to promote yourself as an artist and increase your reach.